 The Company relies on its relationship with key suppliers for raw materials and key products.
-Its top two (2) suppliers are FGI and Negril Trading, Inc., both affiliates of the Company.
-For the month of October 2021, about 70% of the Company's purchases came from both the affiliate companies.
+Its top two (2) suppliers are FGI and NTI, both affiliates of the Company.
+For the years 2019 and 2020, the Company sourced substantially all of its raw materials from FGI and NTI, while for 2021, about 87.6% of the Company's raw material purchases came from both the affiliate companies.
 These transactions are in arms' length as the prices of goods supplied to BALAI are at par with goods supplied to the affiliates' respective franchise operators.
-Any material interruptions, including failure or delays in delivering the products, such as adverse weather conditions, poor infrastructure or delays in third party transit can affect the timeliness of the supply operation.
-This can be detrimental to the distribution channel which may cause a shortage in products thus affecting sales and growth prospects.
+Any material interruptions, including failure or delays in delivering the products, such as, poor infrastructure or delays in third party transit can affect the timeliness of the supply operation.
+These can be detrimental to the distribution channel which may cause a shortage in products thus affecting sales and growth prospects.
 Furthermore, the Company may not be able to find alternative distributors or suppliers on time or at all which will affect the stores.
 Insolvency of key suppliers or losing a relationship with key suppliers may be detrimental to the Company's competitive position.
+Further, considering that the Company provides affordably priced goods, it may opt to not pass along the price increase of its supplies to the consumers thus affecting its profit margins.
+On the other hand, any price increase passed to the consumers may adversely affect our sales and those of our franchise owners.